 - In a medium bowl combine flour, baking powder, and salt.
 Set aside.

-- In a bowl of an electric mixer combine sugar and butter for 3-4 minutes, so it's nice and fluffy.
+- In a bowl of an electric mixer combine sugar, butter, and lemon zest for 3-4 minutes, so it's nice and fluffy.
 Add in eggs one at a time.
 Mix in lemon rind and juice.
 Fold in the dry mixture.
 Then fold in Greek yogurt, then gently fold in raspberries.

-- Bake for 60-70 minutes or until a toothpick inserted in the center of the cake comes out clean.
-Let cool on a wire rack for at least 30 minutes before starting glaze.
+- Pour the cake batter into the prepared pan and bake for 60-70 minutes or until a toothpick inserted in the center of the cake comes out clean.
+Let cool on a wire rack for at least 10 minutes before inverting on to a wire rack to cool completely.
+Then start the glaze.

 Lemon Glaze

-- While the cake is cooling prepare lemon glaze.
-In a bowl combine powdered sugar, lemon juice, and lemon rind.
+- While the cake is cooling prepare the lemon glaze.
+In a bowl combine powdered sugar, lemon juice, and lemon zest.
 Drizzle on top of the cake when it is completely cool.
-Store cake in an airtight container, store in the fridge to last longer.
+Store the cake in an airtight container at room temperature or store it in the fridge to last longer.

 - Prep Time: 10